-PS 206 General Psychology (1 credit) Prereq.: Junior or senior nursing major.
+PS 206 General Psychology (1 credit) Prereq.: Junior or senior; and nursing major or biblical counseling minor, broad field, or emphasis.
 This course is designed to provide the student with the fundamental theories, concepts, and principles of psychology.
 The history and development of psychology are also emphasized.
 The student will be able to apply therapeutic psychological interventions and pertinent research findings to psychological problems.
 Required for NU 306, 307, 308; PS 409.
 Fall.